neelsoumya/teaching_web_development/materials/exams_and_quizzes.md

 This section outlines the structure and content of exams and quizzes that will be administered throughout the course to assess students' understanding and mastery of the material covered.

-Here is the quiz and answer key formatted in clean Markdown.
-You can copy and paste the text below directly into any Markdown editor or README file.

 ---

 # Quiz: PHP & Web Development Fundamentals